oeway/rna-loc/docs/cell-membrane-dist.md

 ## Data organisation

 We enforce a strict data organisation for this analysis.
 More information about can be found in the dedicated section below.

 1. One folder per sample ("parental folder").
 Images have to be stored as individual channels.
-More details [here](image-processing.md#multi-channel-conversion)
+More details for how to convert images are [here](image-processing.md#multi-channel-conversion).
 2. Each channel is saved as a separate `.tif` file containing all z-slices.
 Information for how to convert stacks can be found here are [here](memb-analysis.md#multi-channel-conversion).
 3. RNA molecules are detected with [FISH-quant](https://bitbucket.org/muellerflorian/fish_quant).
 Analysis results are also stored directly in the parental folder.
-RNA detection is described in more detail [here](memb-rna-detect.md).
+RNA detection is described in more detail [here](rna-detect.md).
 4. Membrane annotations are stored in a dedicated subfolder `zstack_segmentation`.
     More information [below](memb-analysis.md#annotations-of-cell-membrane).